 A cherry blossom tree in full bloom is one of the most beautiful sights you’ll ever see.
 The large pink-white flowers are as visually striking as they are beautiful.
 Although they only bloom for a few short weeks in the springtime, they are well worth the hard work and effort put into growing them.

 The other day, a Floridian follower of mine asked me if cherry blossom trees can grow in Florida.

 Cherry Blossom trees can grow in Florida.
-Although Florida isn’t ideal, you can still grow a beautiful sakura cherry blossom tree as long as you’re willing to put in a bit of extra time and effort to make sure it’s planted and grows properly.
+Although Florida isn’t ideal, you can still grow a beautiful sakura cherry blossom trees in northern and central parts of Florida.

 After a few years of care, you should be able to see your first blooms!

 The climate in Florida does present a few challenges to growing cherry blossom trees.
 However, if you’re consistent and committed, you can grow a beautiful and strong specimen.
 Today, I’ll give you some helpful tips for growing a cherry tree in “The Sunshine State,” answer some common questions about the cherry tree, and also show you some great ways to enjoy your cherry blossoms once they bloom!

 What Part Of Florida Is Best For Growing Cherry Trees?

 Perhaps you’ve been watching a bit too much anime on Crunchyroll or maybe you’ve seen a cherry tree at your local garden or conservatory.
 Whatever caused you to want to grow a cherry blossom tree, though, I’m here to show you how to make it possible (even if you live in Florida).

 First, I’ll start by telling you that Florida does present a few challenges when it comes to growing cherry blossom trees.
 Typically, cherry trees grow best in low-humidity environments where the temperatures or mild to moderate.
 Unfortunately, most of Florida is humid and hot throughout the spring and summer months.